AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 To create a course, follow the steps below:

-1. Log in to Adobe Captivate Prime as an Author, as only authors have the rights to create courses.
+1. Log in to Adobe Learning Manager as an Author, as only authors have the rights to create courses.
 Now, on the Getting Started page, click **Create Courses**.
 1. On the **Course Overview** page, enter the name of the course.
 Now, enter a short description for this course, which is displayed on the course card.
 This description must not be more than 140 characters.
 Then enter the detailed overview for the course, which is displayed on the Course Details page.
 The description must not exceed 1500 characters.

    As an author, you can see the description of the modules while adding the module to a course.